davidpalves06/Habits/README.md

 # Habits
 Small Web application to track your daily habits.
+Small projects to learn Node with Express and React.

 Tech stack:
 - Backend -> Node, Express, MongoDB